Installation#

 state_0, state_1 = state_1, state_0

-For robot-learning workflows with parallel environments (as used by Isaac Lab), you can replicate a robot template across many worlds and step them all simultaneously on the GPU:
+Then build a robot template, replicate it across many worlds, and step them all simultaneously on the GPU:

 # Build a single robot template